You decided to work in an investment bank.

 You’ll get more bonuses of course.

-VPs are almost always promoted from inside the bank.
-It’s rare to find an outsider take on the VP role.
+Vice President is almost always promoted from inside the bank.
+It’s rare to find an outsider take on the Vice President role.
 So, if you want to really get promoted, you have to stay on the same bank for years.